-Celena Allen is the Project Manager for the Stanford Global Currents project and the Geospatial Project Coordinator for the Spatial History Project.
+Celena Allen was the Project Manager for the Stanford Global Currents project and now works in the Stanford University Development Office.

-Liz Fischer is a junior from Washington state majoring in CS+English, with a particular interest in Book History.
-She is hoping to pursue post-graduate studies in Medieval History and/or Library and Information Science.
+Liz Fischer majored in CS+English, with a particular interest in Book History.
+She is completing a doctoral degree at the University of Texas, Austin.
 In her free time, Liz enjoys knitting, playing guitar, and board games.

-Jaclyn is a rising senior majoring in International Relations with a concentration in Social Development and Human Well-Being and a regional focus in Africa.
-She is also minoring in Theater and Performance Studies with a concentration in Dance.
-Jaclyn was happy to join the CESTA team in the spring of 2015 through her work on the Medieval Manuscripts project.
-She is currently working at the Refugee Studies Centre at the University and Oxford and looks forward to returning to Stanford in the fall.
+Jaclyn majored in International Relations with a concentration in Social Development and Human Well-Being and a regional focus in Africa.
+She also minored in Theater and Performance Studies with a concentration in Dance.

 Lindsay majored in American Studies with a concentration in Identity and Media.